balloob/home-assistant-deno/README.md

    deno run --allow-net --allow-write https://raw.githubusercontent.com/balloob/home-assistant-deno/master/login.ts
    ```

    Authentication is stored in the current directory in a file called `hass.auth`.
-Each script will try reading this file.

    _This script needs write access to be able to write the authentication file._